bhaskarkaranam/team_activity_monitor/README.md

 In production this should be replaced with a **GitHub App**.
 A GitHub App is installed at the org level, has fine-grained permissions per repository, and issues short-lived installation tokens (1 hour TTL) via `POST /app/installations/{id}/access_tokens`.
 If the token leaks it expires on its own, and access can be revoked at the org level without touching any personal account.

-**OpenAI**
+**AI provider (OpenAI / Groq / etc.)**
-OpenAI has no OAuth option.
-The API key should be stored in a secrets manager (AWS Secrets Manager, GCP Secret Manager, HashiCorp Vault) and fetched at runtime rather than read from a `.env` file on disk. `config/config.js` would call the secrets manager SDK instead of `process.env`.
+These providers have no OAuth option.
+The API key (`OPENAI_API_KEY`) should be stored in a secrets manager (AWS Secrets Manager, GCP Secret Manager, HashiCorp Vault) and fetched at runtime rather than read from a `.env` file on disk. `config/config.js` would call the secrets manager SDK instead of `process.env`.
 Key rotation then happens in the secrets manager with no redeploy required.

 ---